apitoolkit/apitoolkit-landing/docs/sdks/nodejs/expressjs/index.md

   <button class="tab-button" data-tab="tab2">Specific Requests</button>
   <button class="tab-button" data-tab="tab3">Specific Requests (Background Job)</button>
   <div id="tab1" class="tab-content">
-To enable global monitoring of all axios requests with APItoolkit, import the axios instance into the `apitoolkitClient` configuration options like so:
+To enable global monitoring of all axios requests with APItoolkit, import the axios instance into the `apitoolkitClient` configuration options, like so:

 ```js
 import APIToolkit from "apitoolkit-express";